 Zachary J. McKenney

 I received a BA in political science and sociology from Emory and Henry College and a MA in sociology from the University of Tennessee-Knoxville.
 I am currently pursuing a PhD in Sociology with a concentration in Political Economy and Globalization.
-My research interests include anti-systemic movements, critical theory, race, and qualitative methods.
+My dissertation focuses on the evolving relationship between states, corporations, and trade unions in the current era of neoliberal globalization.
+My research interests include Political Economy, Political Sociology, Social Movements, Social Theory, Qualitative Research Methods, and Experiential Learning.

 - Sociology 110 Social Justice/Social Problems